 Sell this lemonade outside on a sunny day for 25 cents, and we guarantee you’ll sell out!
 While fresh-squeezed lemonade is perfection on it’s own, fresh blueberries and lavender come together for a beverage that’s aromatic and a little different.

 It doesn’t get much better than bourbon, fresh lemon juice, muddled blueberries, and simple syrup with a splash of seltzer.
-The blueberries and simple syrup add just the right touch of sweetness to bourbon.
+The blueberries and simple syrup add just the right touch of sweetness.

 Amping up a plain fruit smoothie is a easy as adding goji berries, chia seeds, cacao nibs, and flax seeds to that basic combo of orange juice, bananas, milk, and blueberries.
 Using frozen blueberries and bananas eliminates the need for ice.